cmnemoi/deploy-emush/README.md

   - `PORT`: The SSH port (usually 22).<
 - Go to Actions tab (https://github.com/your_username/deploy-emush/actions/workflows/deploy.yaml) tab and click on "Run workflow".

-The [workflow](https://github.com/cmnemoi/deploy-emush/blob/main/.github/workflows/deploy.yaml) of this repository is also programmed to deploy beta updates of eMush every 5 minutes, but you can edit it to your convenance.
+The [workflow](https://github.com/cmnemoi/deploy-emush/blob/main/.github/workflows/deploy.yaml) of this repository is also programmed to deploy beta updates of eMush every day at 3AM UTC, but you can edit it to your convenance.

 ## Deployment Channels